HomeSpan/HomeSpan/docs/Reference.md

   * will work whether or not device is connected to a computer
   * example: `homeSpan.processSerialCommand("A");` starts the HomeSpan Setup Access Point
   * example: `homeSpan.processSerialCommand("Q HUB3");` changes the HomeKit Setup ID for QR Codes to "HUB3"

+* `Span& setRebootCallback(void (*func)(uint8_t count), uint32_t upTime)`
+  * sets an optional user-defined callback function, *func*, that is called (just once) when *upTime* milliseconds after rebooting have elapsed (default *upTime*=5000 ms if not specified)
+  * the function *func* must be of type *void* and accept one argument of type *uint8_t*
+  * the parameter *count*, which is passed to *func*, indicates that number of "short" reboots that have occured prior to the current reboot, where a "short" reboot is any that occurs **before** *upTime* milliseconds have elapsed
+  * this allows the user to provide a generic form of input to a sketch by rapidly turning on/off power to the device a specified number of times, typically to provide a method of resetting some aspect of a remote device
+  * example using a lamba function:
+    * `homeSpan.setRebootCallback( [](uint8_t c) {if(c==3) homeSpan.processSerialCommand("X");} );`
+    * causes HomeSpan to run the 'X' Serial Command, which erases WiFi data, if the device is "short" rebooted exactly 3 times, where each reboot is for less than 5 seconds
+    * note that creating 3 short reboots means you actually cycle the power (or press the reset button) a total of 4 times, since the last time you allow the sketch to run without rebooting

 * `Span& setSerialInputDisable(boolean val)`
    * if *val* is true, disables HomeSpan from reading input from the Serial port